Century Square

 No analysis available

-I searched for explicit percentages and descriptive phrases such as "80% owner occupied," "majority owner occupied," or "highly owner occupied."
-None were found, so there is no basis to estimate owner occupancy from the remarks.
+I searched for owner-occupancy indicators such as "80% owner occupied," "majority owner occupied," or "highly owner occupied."
+Nothing in the remarks provides an owner-occupancy percentage or even a qualitative description.
+Because there is no explicit evidence, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.